 And then I’m going to move that up to 11:00 next week.
 Baby steps.

 I’m also going to work on better night time routines for the kids.
 It won’t be easy, they’re super busy kids and evenings can be crazy.
-But if I can at least get Sophia in bed an hour earlier, it will all be worth it.
+But if I can at least get my youngest in bed an hour earlier, it will all be worth it.

 I’ve just got to hold onto the idea of a morning free of meltdowns!
 I’ll let you know how it goes.

 This post is part of my 31 Days to a Happier Home series.

 To see all the posts in this series, click here: 31 Days to a Happier Home